Introduction to the Israel Lobby

 Martin Indyk, former U.S. Ambassador to Israel (he was naturalized as an American citizen before being nominated for this position); currently Special Envoy for Israeli Palestinian Negotiations.
 At one point he had his security clearance revoked, the only time this has happened to a U.S. ambassador.
 See video.

 Haim Saban, multimedia mogul whose net worth is over $3 billion dollars, has said, “I’m a one-issue guy and my issue is Israel.”
 In 2010, he told New Yorker magazine that his greatest concern is to protect Israel by strengthening the United States-Israel relationship.
 Saban has bluntly outlined his formula for gaining influence in American politics: make donations to political parties, establish think tanks, and control media outlets.
 He tried to buy Time and Newsweek magazines, and has made repeated bids for the Los Angeles Times because he considers the paper to be pro-Palestinian.
-He has donated $12 million to Democrats since 2002.
+He donated $9 million to Democrats in the 2002 election cycle alone.

 Stuart Weitzman, shoe designer, donated $1 million to Maccabi USA.
 The Maccabiah is an Olympics-style competition held every four years in Israel.